-- Abortion services as allowed by State and federal law and where necessary to protect the health or life of the pregnant woman, or in cases of rape or incest.
-The provider must complete HFS Form 2390 and file it in the medical record. - Sterilization services as allowed by State and federal law.
+- Sterilization services as allowed by the state and federal law.
 The provider must complete HFS Form 2189 and file it in the medical record. - Hysterectomy if the provider completes HFS Form 1977 and files it in the medical record.

 Non-Covered Services